asajeffrey/ecmascript_sharedmem/MEMMODEL_WIP.md

 >  `W m[1] → 1`

-**Definition** Given *n* thread executions define a *candidate program execution* to be (─rf→, ─sc→) where:
+**Definition** Given *n* thread executions define a *candidate program execution* to be (─rf→, ─mo→) where:

 * ─rf→ is a relation between write events and matching reads,
-* ─sc→ is a transitive relation on atomic events with kernel ←po→,
+* ─mo→ is a transitive relation on atomic events with kernel ←po→,

 such that if *c* ─rf→ *e* then: